suizokukan/pimydoc/README.md

     • fixed a bug in the tests : the filenames have to be sorted in order to hash a directory exactly the same way on different computers.
+    • Fixed a bug in rewrite_new_targetfile() : lines containing STARTSYMB_IN_DOC or
+      STARTSYMB_IN_DOC.rstrip() have to be discarded.
+      Fixed the corresponding tests.
+    • Fixed a bug in tests/tests.py : files whose name ends in "~" are discarded.

+    • added the file : tests/__init__.py
+    • rewrite_new_targetfile() : added a debug message
     • added tests/test8/ which should have been added in 0.1.6
     • improved error message in newline()
     • modified rewrite_new_targetfile() : if PROFILE_PYTHON_SPACENBR_FOR_A_TAB